The Richmond Child Care Resource & Referral Centre, better known as the CCRR, is a valuable resource for parents and child care providers alike.

 But it's not just information and resources; it's activities.
-Throughout the year, the CCRR runs a number of popular drop-in programs, like Together Time and Duck Duck Goose, that parents can attend with their children.
+Throughout the year, the CCRR runs a number of popular drop-in programs, like Together Time and Junior Detectives, that parents can attend with their children.

 For child care providers, the CCRR regularly hosts professional development workshops, in addition to several longer courses, such as First Aid and a Family Child Care Training Course.
 Child care providers can also contact the CCRR at any time if they require support.

 And whether you're a parent, child care provider, or ECE student, you're sure to be amazed by the CCRR's Early Learning Library and the Community Resource Library.

 The CCRR Early Learning Library is an extensive library featuring material for children ages 3-12, including children’s books, activity boxes, toy bags, CD’s, and many curriculum materials for supporting programs at a child care centre.

 The Community Resource Library features a large selection of puzzles, books, and games catering to infants, toddlers, and preschoolers.